stravid/stravid-website/content/legacy/how-i-remember-more-from-articles-and-books-i-read.md

 title: How I Remember More From Articles And Books I Read
 description: A post about the approach I use to get more out of my reading.
 ---
+# How I Remember More From Articles And Books I Read

 *I would like to learn more from articles and books.
 Usually I forget all the interesting pieces I discovered once I'm finished.
 To prevent this I write about the relevant points I would like to remember and practice.
 The act of writing helps me to remember and learn more.
 Personally I will try to make more notes about the things I read on a daily basis.*